-Residents who have participated in past planning processes and in the development of this Open Space and Recreation Plan, have a vision for the future of Charlemont's natural, historical, and recreational resources.
+Residents who have participated in past planning processes and in the development of this Open Space and Recreation Plan update, have a vision for the future of Charlemont's natural, historical, and recreational resources.
 In this vision, the town's large blocks of forests, sensitive wildlife habitat areas, and active farmland are protected as a result of cooperative efforts between private landowners, and local and state agencies and private non-profit organizations.
-The town has a history of yearly contributions to a town match fund to support local farmers applying to protect their land through the Agricultural Preservation Restriction Program.
+The town has funds to support local farmers applying to protect their land through the Agricultural Preservation Restriction Program.
 Most protected lands have remained in private hands and control, and continue to contribute property taxes.
 The town has protected land along the Deerfield River to protect public access to its waters as well as some of the finest scenic views in town.
 Residents continue to enjoy clean drinking water from sources and aquifers that have been protected from contamination.

 In this vision for the future, Charlemont has a diverse local economy anchored by existing recreational-based tourism firms.
 Farmers and wood producers link forces with local retailers taking advantage of the tourist traffic along Rte.
 2. Residents speak proudly of their successful efforts to maintain and restore historic buildings in each of the villages, but especially in the Center.
-The Bissell Bridge, for example, has been renovated for public use and enjoyment.
-The Fairgound's grandstand has been lovingly restored and is used for town community events and festivals.
-Charlemont Center continues to thrive as the commercial and civic center.
+Charlemont Center thrives as the commercial and civic center.